 5. Daikanyama and Naka-Meguro: books, boutiques and bohemian

-Near Ebisu, Daikanyama is a residential enclave of cafes and boutiques, with fashion and accessories specialists such as Okura.
-Bibliophiles should head to Daikanyama T-Site.
-Naka-Meguro, a stroll away, is Daikanyama's more bohemian neighbour and is home to secondhand stores and hidden lounge bars.
-Vase, with its vintage pieces, is among the shopping highlights here.
+Daikanyama is a residential enclave of cafes and boutiques, full of fashion and accessories specialists such as Okura, which sells garments colored with traditional indigo dyes.
+Bibliophiles should head to Daikanyama T-Site – the store is a maze of literary genres, and has a great collection of photobooks and English-language novels by Japanese authors.
+Naka-Meguro, a stroll away, is Daikanyama's more bohemian neighbor; home to secondhand stores, trendy cafes and hidden lounge bars.
+Vase, with its vintage pieces, is among the clothes-shopping highlights here.
+Or head to Vendor for modern Japanese fashion brands.

 High-angle view of the Shibuya Scramble Crossing at night, with hundreds of people crowding the famous street crossing